marcusoftnet/marcusoftnet.github.io/_posts/2014-05-07-repost-beyond-callbacks-or-how-koa-helps-me-code-better.md

 For the better part of my life I have been a C# programmer.
 But lately I have ventured into [JavaScript land](http://www.marcusoft.net/search/label/Javascript).
 And I like it.
 I have come over the “what kind of junk is this”-phase and come to see the power and beauty that is “[hidden under a huge steaming pile of good intentions and blunders is an elegant, expressive programming language](http://codeascraft.com/2011/03/23/douglas-crockford-at-etsy/)”.
 You should read [that book](http://shop.oreilly.com/product/9780596517748.do), by the way, that’s the one that made me like JavaScript.

 Being a backend-guy (I will NEVER understand CSS… There – I’ve said it!)
-I soon came to look into [Node ](http://www.nodejs.org/)too.
+I soon came to look into [Node](http://www.nodejs.org/)too.
 And pretty soon after that I met [Express](http://www.expressjs.com/).
 Express was very nice since it reminded me of [Nancy](http://www.nancyfx.org/).
 Felt right at home, back on the super-duper-happy-path!
 So after going through a lot of examples and tutorials and writing a couple of applications on my own I grew really tiered of one feature of most Node applications.

 That was … …wait (state)